psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

    remember).
 I think this convention bounced back and forth multiple times.

-1. Since that was confusing, later they changed it up again and called the new Lightroom CC just "Lightroom" and the old one just "Lightroom Classic"
+1. Since that was confusing, later they changed it up again and called the new Lightroom CC just "Lightroom" and the old one just "Lightroom Classic".
+So it all ended up in a good place.

 I watched all this with detached amusement and ignored it because this new Cloud (Fog) tool seemed half baked and using a far away server as the way to get pictures from one